-Create a fitness drawer to organise your workout clothes with this easy step by step guide.
+Create a fitness clothes drawer to organise your workout kit with this easy step by step guide.
 Your workout gear will be simple to grab when you need it, and not mixed up with all your other clothes in your wardrobe.
 Perfect!

 My fitness clothes were a mess.